djhavert/js2docs/docs/tutorial/getting-access.md

 ## Add Users

-If you are the only one who will be accessing this project, then you can skip this step and move on to [Logging in to Jetstream2]().
+If you are the only one who will be accessing this project, then you can skip this step and move on to [Creating your First Instance](../tutorial/first-instance.md).

 However, if you are part of a collaboration, you will need to add users to each resource they need access to.
 This means that if you are using Jetstream2's CPU, GPU, and Large Memory resources, you would need to add users to all three resources.